efueger/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/How_Tos/Customise_CMS_Tree.md

 		}
 	}

-The above subclass of [api:SiteTree] will add a new flag for indicating its __'Scheduled To Publish'__ status.
+The above subclass of [api:SilverStripe\CMS\Model\SiteTree] will add a new flag for indicating its __'Scheduled To Publish'__ status.
 The look of the page node will be changed from ![Normal Page Node](../../../_images/page_node_normal.png) to ![Scheduled Page Node](../../../_images/page_node_scheduled.png).
 The getStatusFlags has an `updateStatusFlags()` extension point, so the flags can be modified through `DataExtension` rather than